GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 font) is taken as the offset.-compact

-of the above sections.
-We couldn't find real examples for the following
+above sections.
+Of these, we couldn't find attested examples for

 ’.
 They are documented here for

-completeness - if you know how to use them properly please send a mail to
+completeness—if you know their proper usage, please send a mail to

 .Bt